Trusted WordPress tutorials, when you need them most.

 Method 1.
 Limit Number of Archive Months with Plugin

-The first thing you need to do is install and activate the Collapsing Archives plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First things first, you’ll need to install and activate the Collapsing Archives plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Collapse archives